Working at Southampton

 "We are a very friendly and supportive school both within the staff members and for our students.

-"As well as carrying out my own research, I'm currently our Head of Department.
+"As well as carrying out my own research, I'm currently our Head of School.
 Previously I have been Admissions Tutor and Director of Programmes (teaching).
 Over the years I have taught many of our first and second year core modules, which are taken by all physics students."